pranavsuryawanshi96/Manual-Testing-Project-/README.md

 ## Overview

-This project aims to ensure the quality and functionality of the Reebok application through comprehensive manual testing.
+This project aims to ensure the quality and functionality of the Resume Flow  application through comprehensive manual testing.
 The focus is on delivering a high-quality product that meets user requirements and enhances user experience.

 ## Test Plan
 Objective: The primary goal is to ensure the Reebok Website functions as intended and meets all specified requirements.